StamusNetworks/suricata-4-analysts/source/smb-threat-hunting.rst

 SMB keywords
 -------------

-Out of the box Suricata supports the following keywords in alerts for matching inside the SMB transactions, all are sticky buffers:
+Out of the box, Suricata supports the following keywords in alerts for matching inside the SMB transactions, all of which are sticky buffers:

 - dcerpc.iface: Match on the UUID of the protocol
 - dcerpc.opnum: Match on the opnum of the protocol